 - Contact prior to impound – If you leave your bike parked for an extended period of time we can attempt to contact you prior to putting the bike into salvage.

 - Recovery if stolen – If your bike is lost or stolen, having it registered gives you a chance that it might be returned to you if located.

 Registration is free and lasts forever (or until transfer of ownership).
-Begin the registration process by visit our BOTS website.
+Begin the registration process by visiting our BOTS website.
 Once you have completed the pre-registration, bring your bike to the UCI Transportation office located on the second floor of the Public Services Building to confirm the information and get your registration sticker.